Network resilience: Tipping points in ecological networks

-\end{strip} which is the inverse of the desired resilience function.
-By inverting equation (\ref{Mutua_Resilience}), \textit{i.e.}, swaping the axes, the resilience function for this system can be graphically obtained, which predicts a bifurcating resilience function, and a transition from a resilient state with a single stable fixed point, $\mathbf{x}^{\rm H}$, to a non-resilient state in which both $\mathbf{x}^{\rm H}$ and $\mathbf{x}^{\rm L}$ are stable.
+\end{strip}, which is the inverse of the desired resilience function.
+By inverting equation (\ref{Mutua_Resilience}), \textit{i.e.}, swapping the axes, the resilience function for this system can be graphically obtained; it predicts a bifurcating resilience function and a transition from a resilient state with a single stable fixed point, $\mathbf{x}^{\rm H}$, to a nonresilient state in which both $\mathbf{x}^{\rm H}$ and $\mathbf{x}^{\rm L}$ are stable.
 The critical point of this bifurcation is predicted to be $\beta_{\rm eff}^{c}=6.79$.
-Such value is fully determined by the dynamics, independent of the network topology $A_{ij}$.
+Such a value is fully determined by the dynamics and is independent of the network topology $A_{ij}$.

-Based on the equivalent one-dimensional model, Zhang et al. \cite{zhang2020resilience} derive a new centrality index: resilience centrality, to quantify the ability of nodes to affect the resilience of the system.
-The resilience centrality of a node is mainly determined by the degree and weighted nearest-neighbor degree of the node.
-This centrality performs better in prioritizing node's importances in maintaining system's resilience than other centralities, such as degree, betweenness and closeness.
-The proposed centrality metric enables design of effective strategies to protect real networks, such as mutualistic networks.